nicolascalo/biomedical_data_pipelines/drug_screening_campaign_data_aggregation/README.md

 # :bar_chart: Results

-A single bookmarked .pdf file containing the integrated data and associated classification/statistics, along with the underlying dose-response curves and their metrics used to compute these statistics
+- A bookmarked .pdf file containing the integrated data and associated classification/statistics, along with the underlying dose-response curves and their metrics used to compute these statistics
+- Ability for the drug discovery plat-form to obtain a single master document for each screening campaign that can drive decision making

 # :arrow_right: Pipeline input and output